saulshanabrook/sendgrid-inbound-relay/README.md

 This repository contains a simple Python script that can be used to receive emails from Sendgrid's Inbound Parse Webhook and relay them to an SMTP server.

+## Setup with Sengrid

+Go to the ["Inbound Parse" settings in Sengrid](https://app.sendgrid.com/settings/parse) and add the location of this service for your domain.

 ## Usage
 You can use this with Docker: